The Pentagon is designing an AI that predicts events before they happen

 As such complexity often defies human understanding (a great example Stanislav Gevgrafovich Petrov), artificial intelligence systems are likely to behave in unexpected ways.
 And even if a machine learning tool overcomes these barriers and works properly, the problem of explanation can prevent policy makers from trusting them if they are unable to understand how the tool produced the various results.

-Utilizing artificial intelligence tools to make better decisions is a fact, but using them to anticipation of hostile actions in order to catch up with them, is quite another .
+Utilizing artificial intelligence tools to make better decisions is a fact, but using them to anticipation of hostile actions in order to catch them, it is a completely different game.

 Aside from raising philosophical questions about free will and the inevitable, it is not clear whether any precautionary measures taken in response to the predicted hostile behavior could be perceived by the other side as aggressive and catalyze a war that the former tried to avoid.